hpca-uji/net-queue/README.md

   - `get_merge: bool = True`

-    Merge message chunks to a contiguous memory block after receive.
+    Merge message chunks to a contiguous memory block during receiving, this typically improves performance when processing large messages.

     Merged chunks are up to `message_size` size, internally a buffer of this size is dynamically allocated.

   - `put_merge: bool = True`

-    Merge message chunks to a contiguous memory block before send.
+    Merge message chunks to a contiguous memory block during sending, this typically improves performance when processing small messages.

     Merged chunks are up to `protocol_size` size, internally a buffer of this size is preallocated.